RECYCLING ASSOCIATION OF MINNESOTA (RAM) BY-LAWS

 Section 1.
 Standing Committees.

 The Board of Directors shall designate standing committees as necessary for the conduct of the business of the Association.
 Such committees may consist of both Directors and members of the Association.
 The chairperson of each committee shall be appointed by the Chair based on the input of the committee and board directors.
-The current standing committee are; operations, development, communications, policy, NRC Ad Hoc Committee.
-At least one member of the Board of Directors will serve on the ad hoc committees that organize the annual conference and the state America Recycles Day campaign.
 All board members are expected to serve on at least one committee.

 Section 2.
 Nominating Committee.